Even if it’s hackable.

 The weakest link is no 2FA at all

-Let’s say you’ve decided that two-factor isn’t secure (because, as we’ve seen, it isn’t completely, absolutely, 100% secure).
-Or perhaps you believe it’s a wasted effort, or, like the reader I mentioned earlier, decide it’s “useless”.
+Let’s say you’ve decided that two-factor isn’t secure (because, as we’ve seen, it isn’t completely, absolutely, 100% secure — nothing is).
+Perhaps you believe it’s a wasted effort, or, like the reader I mentioned earlier, decide it’s useless.

 So you elect not to use it at all.